Immediate summary

 Why it's a good outing:

-Ideal for those who want to ride light without any constraints.
+Very suitable for those who want to ride light without constraints.

 2. Saint-Germain-en-Laye and its terraces